harmonicinc-com/client-side-ad-tracking-android/README.md

      > When `playerView` is not provided, only PMM beacon tracking will be active.
 OMSDK verification, tracking overlays, and ad choices will be disabled since they require view access for viewability measurement.

 6. Stop the library after playback
    - Remember to clean the library after unloading the asset.
-Otherwise it will keep querying ads metadata.
+Otherwise it will keep querying ads metadata and the cached metadata will not be removed.
      ```kotlin
      adTrackingManager.cleanupAfterStop()
      ```